CSolitaire/fitbit_time_series_project/README.md

 **Reccomendations:**
 - **Not Enough Data:** With only 7 months of data it was hard to pick up long term trends in seasonality.
 More data would have yeilded better results.
 - **New Model:** Spending time refining previous-cycle model and exploring prophet would improve model forcasting.
-- **Cross Validation:** This model may work better on other CA counties, further investigation is necessary.
+- **Cross Validation:**  Time-based splitting can provide statistically robust model evaluation and best simulate real-life scenarios.
+Exploring the use of time-based cross validation to form a type of “sliding window” aveage would most likely lead to better model results.

 ## Instructions for Replication:
 Files are located in Git Repo [here](https://github.com/CSolitaire/fitbit_time_series_project)